MacAuley/McCauley Clans of Ireland |

 |

-DNA Analysis is a valuable research tool for clan history and genealogy.
 In 2003 the MacAulay Clan Society voted to undertake a DNA study using FTDNA as the research laboratory.
+As of December 2013, 144 men named MacAulay, McCauley, etc. had joined the DNA study.
 JOIN THE DNA STUDY!
 The study is open to both Scottish and Irish MacAulays, including all the spelling variations of the name.
 Participants need not be members of the Clan Society.
 DNA samples must be from males named MacAulay (any spelling variation) since the test is for Y-chromosome data.
-Female MacAulays can participate by recruiting their brothers, fathers, or cousins to donate DNA.
+Female MacAuleys can participate by recruiting their brothers, fathers, or cousins to donate DNA.
 The sample is obtained by a painless cotton swab inside the mouth.
-DNA testing is not cheap, but the MacAuley Clan Society has obtained a group discount from FTDNA laboratories.
-The rates are: Y-12-marker test ….
+The MacAulay Clan Society decided to use FTDNA Laboratories for Y-DNA testing .
+It is crucial that all participants use the same testing company because the variuos labs use different measurement protocols, and results from one company to another may not be directly comparable.
+The rates for the two most relevant tests are: Y-DNA-12 marker test

 here: For most MacAulays

-the 25-marker test will provide enough data to identify which of the ancestral
+the 37-marker test will provide enough data to identify which of the ancestral

 MacAulay clans he is descended from, and often the 12-marker test will